flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 2. Max PWM Value
 3. Number of Actuators

-The Min and the Max PWM values set the range of the expected values from FlytPOD/PRO to the ESCs.
+The Min and the Max PWM values set the range of the expected values from AUTOPILOT to the ESCs.
 Any value received from the RC beyond this range is converted to the min or max value.
 Number of actuators is the number of motors depending upon the airframe selected by you in Frame Select.
 FlytConsole consists of some predefined default values that can be changed.

 .. figure:: /_static/Images/escStage0.png
 	:align: center